Backpack Material Delamination

 the backpack.
 Storing your pack while it is damp will cause the

-Polyurethane Coating to soften become sticky and stick to itself
+PU Coating to soften become sticky and stick to itself

 (a chemical reaction called hydrolysis).
 With prolonged exposure